Dawn Buth

 Dawn Alexis Buth (born May 29, 1976) is an American former college and professional tennis player.
 As a collegiate player, she played for the University of Florida and won two national doubles championships.
 As a professional, she played on the ITF Women's Circuit (ITF) and WTA Tour (WTA) from 1998 to 2001.
 She served as head coach of the women's tennis team at George Washington University (GWU) from 2004 to 2013.
-She is currently the Associate Director for Leadership Development at the National Collegiate Athletics Association (NCAA).
+She is currently the Director for Government Relations at the National Collegiate Athletic Association (NCAA).

 Early years

 Buth was born in Wichita, Kansas.
 She graduated from Wichita Southeast High School, where she played No. 1 singles and doubles for the Southeast Golden Buffaloes women's tennis team as a freshman, leading her team to state championship in 1991.
-She also ran the 4x100 meters relay, the 800 meters and the mile run for Southeast track team, and finished fifth in the mile at the high school state track and field championships.
+She also ran the 4 × 100 meters relay, the 800 meters and the mile run for Southeast track team, and finished fifth in the mile at the high school state track and field championships.

 In competition tennis, she won six national junior titles.
 She swept the 18-and-under singles and doubles crowns at the 1991 National Indoor Championships, and was ranked No. 8 nationally in the 18-and-under age group in 1993.